 I cannot say enough about this website.
-Every question one can think of for the Sago Palm is answered here by Phil Bergman.
+Every question one can think of is answered here.
 Maybe I like my plants, after all.

 Another website that covers everything about sago palms.
-Want to grow by seed?
+Want to grow from seed?
 Here is the place to find out how.